 Just like the other two Canary cameras, the View can automatically switch between Home and Away modes using your phone’s GPS.
 To use this geofencing feature, each household member will need a Canary account to access the device.
 When the last person in the house leaves, the camera will switch to Away mode and will switch back to Home mode as soon as someone returns.
 Alternately, you can manually switch between modes via a button on the View’s home screen.

 Another way to manage the frequency of notifications and reduce false alerts is by setting motion detection areas, which Canary calls Masking.
-This features lets you draw shapes over the image to tell the View which areas warrant a motion alert and which can be ignored.
+This feature lets you draw shapes over the image to tell the View which areas warrant a motion alert and which can be ignored.
 The Canary View has three operational modes: Home, Away, and Night.
 The camera also has a Privacy option if you don't want its camera to be operational while you're home, but not yet in bed for the night.

 The Canary app logs all events in a timeline, including detected motion, camera mode changes, and firmware updates.
 You can view and play recorded video from here or toggle to a dedicated “Away Events” tab to just scroll through security footage.
 Each video can be bookmarked, tagged, appended with comments, shared, and downloaded to your device.

 Out of the box, your timeline is limited to 24 hours and you can only view video “clips” within that frame.
 By subscribing to Canary Membership, you’ll extend your timeline to 30 days of history and the View will record full videos that last the length of the activity rather than just snippets.
 A membership also activates two-way talk so you can remotely communicate with anyone in your home rather than just talk at them.
 Other subscription perks include a two-year warranty and Incident Support Services, which provides Canary's help with securing forensic video evidence in the event of a break in.